mzgoddard/preact-render-spy/README.md

 Like [`#find(selector)`](#rendercontextfindselector) `RenderContext` has the rest of `FindWrapper`'s methods.

 ### `RenderContext#render(jsx)`
-Re-renders the root level jsx node using the same depth initially requested.
+Renders the root level jsx node using the same depth initially requested.
 This can be useful for testing `componentWillReceiveProps` hooks.

 Example: